Scrabble tiles spelling the word wage

 SSA selected a sample of 50,000 SSI recipients who were between 18 and 50 years of age, had no earnings, and were deemed by SSA as more likely to experience changes in their earnings.
 40,000 of these individuals were randomly assigned to receive one of the four letters.
 Another 10,000 received no letter, serving as a control group.

 What was the impact?

-Three months after the intervention, SSI recipients who received any letter were 34 percent more likely to have reported any earnings for the previous three months, and they reported about 75 percent more in earnings.
-Based on the increase in the amount of wages reported, a cost-benefit analysis suggests that the letters generated a reduction in overpayments of approximately $9.44 per $1 spent by SSA.
+Three months after the intervention, SSI recipients who received any letter were 34% more likely to have reported any earnings for the previous three months, and they reported about 55% more in countable income.
+Based on the increase in the amount of countable income reported, a cost-benefit analysis suggests that the letters generated a reduction in overpayments of approximately $5.91 per $1 spent by SSA.

 Read the blog: Timely Wage Reporting